Our Indoor Amenities

 - Local organizations and projects supported by the Woman’s Club and its members.

 The Acorn Library is a free, self-service children’s library in Washington Grove.
-It contains over 2,400 volumes including toddler books, picture books, easy readers, fiction, poetry, humor, anthologies, reference books, science, history, biography, sports, young adult novels, and holiday books.
-There is also a large collection of children’s magazines which are available to be used and cut up for school projects, etc.
+It contains over 3,000 volumes as well as kids’ magazines, toys, games, puzzles, a slate blackboard, and child sized furniture.
+Books are categorized as toddler books, picture books, easy readers, fiction, poetry, humor, anthologies, science, history, biography, sports, religion, holiday books, and more.

 Where’s the library?

-The library is housed, courtesy of the Klinger family, in two rooms of a green-roofed garage near the corner of Center Street and Maple Road.
-Look for the Acorn Library sign (carved and donated by Mrs. Gary Gordon) hanging from the windowbox.
+The library is housed, courtesy of the Klinger family, in two rooms of a free-standing garage on Maple Road.
+It’s the last driveway on the right before you reach Center Street.

 When is it open?